borismichel/happytree/README.md

 Little applet to create random fractal trees that spawn leaves which subsequently drop using P5.js

-To try unpack and run `index.html`
+To try unpack and run `index.html` - all the leaves are gone?
+Don't worry, press F5!

 There are a handful of properties: